 Structured play and free play are both important for children’s development.

-How structured play can help children with autism spectrum disorder
+How structured play can help autistic children

 - Represent each step of the activity with visual cues attached to a board.
 The cues could be objects, pictures or words.

 To start with, your child might not find the activity or its end result fun by itself.
 You might need to add something else to help your child learn that this type of play can be fun.
-For example, if your child loves your tickles, you can tickle her after each stage of the activity is finished, and then have a big tickle session at the end of the whole activity.
+For example, if your child loves your tickles, you can tickle your child after each stage of the activity is finished, and then have a big tickle session at the end of the whole activity.